All Nexus Barristers:

 Commercial – Landlord & Tenant – Housing – Crime

 Andrew came to the Bar in 2008 after a career in music, then later the property business, and has built a a mixed practice which encompasses commercial, landlord & tenant/housing and crime.
 Each of these practice areas compliments the other – the skill “on his feet” gained in the criminal courts proves very useful when involved in civil trials, and when appearing in the Crown Court, the technical dexterity in legal argument gained in civil cases pays dividends when matters of law need to be dealt with.
 He prides himself on his friendly, down to earth and non-judgemental approach and is often chosen by solicitors to represent difficult or vulnerable clients.

 Andrew is also licensed to accept public access instructions and is an accredited police station representative.

-Andrew has a great deal of experience in this field, having run a variety of his own businesses prior to his career at the Bar, including helping to manage a firm of property management consultants and chartered surveyors.
-This “real world” experience means he takes a practical and commercially aware, common sense approach to advice and representation.
+Having run a variety of his own businesses prior to his career at the Bar, Andrew is well versed in the legal and practical issues involved in this field.
+This “real world” experience means he takes a common sense and commercially aware approach to advice and representation.

-As a guide, the cases he can assist with include:
+As a guide, the cases he can assist with either via a solicitor or on a direct public access basis include: